-Symptoms of depressive episode generally occur on most days over a period of at least two weeks.
+Symptoms of depression or a depressive episode generally occur on most days over a period of at least two weeks.
+Depression symptoms include:

 - Feelings of sadness, tearfulness, emptiness or hopelessness